wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Views_1-0.md

 To map a property that is beyond the ability of SDS to map on its own, you should define an SdsStreamViewProperty and add it to the SdsStreamView’s Properties collection.

 The following table shows the required and optional SdsStreamView fields.
 Fields that are not included are reserved for internal SDS use.
-For more information on search limitations, see [Searching](xref:sdsSearching1-0).
+For more information on search limitations, see [Search in SDS](xref:sdsSearching1-0).

 | Property     | Type                   | Optionality | Searchability | Details |
 |--------------|------------------------|-------------|------------|---------|